 Also the classification of mammal species has drawn the interest by a number of computer vision experts.
 Kouda et al. for instance proposed a system to reliably differentiate between raccoons and raccoon dogs, which look very similar in shape and appearance, in [KMF11].
 The authors developed an intelligent camera trap based on face detection and recognition techniques for population monitoring for these two species.
 Face detection is based on Histogram of Oriented Gradients (HOG) [DT05] in combination with a Support Vector Machine (SVM) for classification.
 However, according to Kouda et al. a reliable differentiation between raccoons and raccoon dogs is not feasible based on the detection confidences.
 Therefore, the authors train a second SVM for species classification based on features obtained from the Discrete Cosine Transform (DCT) and feature selection.
 Another study by Wilber et al. uses lightweight techniques for animal detection and classification that can help biologist to study squirrels and tortoises in the Mojave Desert using mobile devices [WSL+13].
-For animal localization the authors apply the keypoint detected point of interest a Local Binary Pattern (LBP) [AHP06] based descriptor is extracted and a 1-class SVM is applied to classification Gabor features are extracted from the automatically obtained regions of interest and a multi-class SVM is used to differentiate between three different squirrel species.
+For animal localization the authors apply the keypoint detection algorithm used in SIFT [Low04] to extract a number of sparse keypoints.
+Around each detected point of interest a Local Binary Pattern (LBP) [AHP06] based descriptor is extracted and a 1-class SVM is applied to classify between target objects (squirrel and tortoises) and objects that are not of interest.
+For species classification Gabor features are extracted from the automatically obtained regions of interest and a multi-class SVM is used to differentiate between three different squirrel species.
 Results on a self-established dataset shows the effectiveness of the proposed algorithm with an average recognition rate of around 78%.